HackManMN/README.md/README.md

 Now I code exclusively for fun.<br>
 <hr>

-Fluent in maybe 20 languages, but could "get by" in about 42.
+Fluent in maybe 20 languages, but know enough to "get by" in about 42.
 <hr>

 Wrote hundreds of games in the 1980s.
 These seemed to be the most popular: